Frequently Asked Questions about CCDB

 What is Caller's Companion?

 Caller's Companion is a database for dance callers designed to make it easy to catalog large numbers of dances and to create, edit and save "Sets" of dances for specific events.
-CCDB was originally developed with contra dances in mind but includes options that accommodate squares and English Country Dance.
-(We encourage feedback from ECD and MWSD users on ways to improve CC for these users).
-CCDB is self-running and does not require any other software to run, though it may also be used with FileMaker Pro 9 or 10.
+CC was originally developed with contra dances in mind but, thanks to the late Linda Leslie and others, includes options that accommodate squares and English Country Dance.
+(Additional feedback from callers is always welcome).
+On a Mac or Windows computer, CC is self-running and does not require any other software to run, though it may also be used with recent versions of Claris FileMaker Pro (v.18+) and on iOS devices using the free app Claris FileMaker Go

 What are the System Requirements for Caller's Companion:

 • No other software required.
-CC is a FileMaker Pro "Runtime" application.
-You do not need FileMaker Pro to run it though you can use FileMaker Pro 9 or 10 if you wish.
-A special bundle of Caller's Companion + FileMaker Pro 10 is available on the Purchase page.
+CC is a Claris FileMaker Pro "Runtime" application.
+You do not need FileMaker Pro to run it though you can use FileMaker Pro 18 or higher if you wish.
+A special bundle of Caller's Companion + FileMaker Pro is available on the Purchase page.

 What are the limitations on an unregistered copy?

-Caller's Companion comes with some sample dance records and an example Set from caller Linda Leslie.
+Caller's Companion comes with some sample dance records and an example Set from the late Linda Leslie who did extensive beta testing.
 You are welcome to add more dances and create your own sets.
 The only limitation on an unregistered copy is that you can't enter more than 50 dances.
 To remove this block, register Caller's Companion for $70 USD.

 Why to do I have to pay for this?